 Australian steel is recognised around the world for its quality and product consistency.
-The annual capacity of Australian steelmakers is 5.3 million tonnes of which about 1.6 million tonnes is structural steel used for industrial, commercial and residential buildings, bridges, towers and masts, maritime structures, mining and materials handling projects.
+The annual capacity of Australian steelmakers is 5.3 million tonnes of which nearly 70% is used for industrial, commercial and residential buildings, bridges, towers and masts, maritime structures, mining and materials handling projects2.

-The integrated Australian steel chain typically holds more than two million tonnes of inventory, made available through distributors located at over 300 sites across the country.
+The integrated Australian steel chain typically holds more than two million tonnes of inventory, made available through distributors located at over 300 sites across the country2.
+This means in practice that projects in any location, even remote areas can be flexibly supported with efficient logistics capability.

-Australia is well served by three steel manufacturers who operate an array of modern steelmaking mills across the country, BlueScope Steel (which mostly produces flat steel products), Liberty (making mostly long steel products) owned by Liberty House Group, and Molycop (making grinding media, railway products, and niche forgings) owned by American Industrial Partners.
+Australia is well served by four steel producers that operate an array of modern facilities across the country, BlueScope Steel (which mostly produces flat steel products), Liberty Primary Steel (making mostly hot rolled structural and rail long steel products), InfraBuild (reinforcing products, merchant bar and pipe & tube), and Molycop (making grinding media, railway products, and niche forgings).